 Please feel free to say whatever you’d like, but here’s a sample:

-“Charlie Campbell is an itinerant Christian apologist.
-He travels throughout the year speaking at churches and conferences, equipping Christians to answer skeptics, atheists, the cults, and other critics of the Bible.
-He is the author of several books and DVDs on the existence of God and the reliability of the Bible, as well as the founder of the popular apologetics website AlwaysBeReady.com.
-Prior to his current role, he was an instructor at the Calvary Chapel Bible College in Murrieta, California.
-He lives in sunny San Diego, California, with his wife and five kids.
-Please welcome with me if you would, Charlie Campbell…”
+“Charlie Campbell travels throughout the year speaking at churches and conferences on topics related to the defense of the faith.
+He’s the author of several books and the founder of the popular apologetics website AlwaysBeReady.com.
+He was also an instructor at the Calvary Chapel Bible College in Murrieta, California.
+He and his wife have five kids and reside in southern California.”